 - Please try not to argue in front of your children.
-Whilst this sounds like an obvious point, unfortunately it is one ignored by many.
-There is nothing to be gained by using your children as 'weapons' against your spouse - only additional upset
+It sounds like a simple point but unfortunately it is one ignored by many.
+There is nothing to be gained by using your children as 'weapons' against your spouse - only additional upset.

 - Try to keep communicating with each other.
 Hard as it may be, in the longer term you are far more likely to be able to agree over the various issues of your case if you can at least have a civil conversation with one another.